durga-ganabathy/python-challenge/README.md

 5. The greatest decrease in profits (date and amount) over the entire period

 NOTE: The given CSV file has Date column in year-month format.
+If I run the code directly by saving the CSV file it displays the output date in year month format.
 To convert it to month-year format and match the financial analysis report provided I used date format function refered from stackoverflow website https://stackoverflow.com/questions/32258915/reformatting-a-list-of-date-strings-to-day-month-year-in-python

 PyPoll Instructions:
 Using the financial dataset called election_data.csv (composed of three columns: "Voter ID", "County", and "Candidate") the following questions were answered: